 - Select Shift cells left for removing and rearranging columns.

 - Click OK.

-Now the empty cells from the blank columns should’ve disappeared and all the other rows would be moved closer together.
+Now the empty cells from the blank columns should’ve disappeared, and all the other rows are closer together.

 Select Shift cells up for removing and rearranging rows.